 Vancouver’s most infamous beach, Wreck Beach out at UBC is a clothing-optional beach.
 In other words, it’s a nude beach!
 Going in the buff isn’t mandatory, but many people do.
 If that’s not for you then go to one of the nearby beaches like Spanish Banks, Locarno or Jericho.

-Besides the fact that many of its visitors enjoy the beach while in the nude, the most noteworthy part of Wreck Beach is the staircase from which the beach is accessed.
+Besides the fact that many of its visitors enjoy the beach naked, the most noteworthy part of Wreck Beach is the staircase from which the beach is accessed.
 These stairs are steep!
 Going up and down them is quite a workout on its own.
-If you have mobility issues, or if you get out of breathe easily, then we would recommend you don’t try to visit Wreck Beach.
+If you have mobility issues, or if you get out of breathe easily, then Wreck Beach isn’t the place for you to visit.

 To learn more see our article about Wreck Beach.